arantespp/arantespp.com/posts/me.md

 If we consider that doing any creative work is an art, then I'm an artist because I'm an entrepreneur.
 In this case, my art is finding people's problems and creating the solutions they want.

 Mathematics has its beauty too.
 It's a little nerdy, but I consider math axions, theorems, proofs, and equations beautiful.
 Mathematics is the language of nature.
 I also love architecture.
 I love appreciating buildings, homes, decorations, colors, geometry, furniture positions, light, and empty spaces.
 In a certain way, these beautiful places make me feel good.
 Dancing is another form of art that I enjoy.
-The combination of music, movements, the connection with my partner, the balance between the firmness in conducting and the confidence to be led amazes me.
+The combination of music, movements, the connection with my partner, the balance between the firmness in conducting, and the confidence to be led amazes me.

 Finally, I love taking photos with my mobile.
 So the question is, "How can I find the beauty of this place and capture it with my mobile?"
 I'm not a professional photographer, but I like that challenge.
+I'm also fascinated by the aesthetics of digital art, and this is [my NFT digital art collection](/art) if you want to check it out.

 ## More About Me